 The University has a number of support services available for you if you need guidance or advice.
-In all cases, we advise you to discuss any possibility of suspension with the
+In all cases, we advise you to discuss any possibility of suspension with the Programme Coordinator.

-Programme Coordinator.

-If you do decide to suspend your studies, you will need to complete a Suspension of Studies Form and have this approved by the School.
+If you do decide to suspend your studies, you will need to complete a Suspension of Studies Form and have this approved by the School, it should be noted that suspensions should be applied for in whole months up to a maximum of one year.
 For the most up to date procedures and a copy of the form, please visit the Student Administration website.